 This is the time of year in my practice when I see a lot more people with foot pain because people start to exercise more and take up running.
-I also treat a lot of Broadway performers who’s job (often dancing on a raked stage) plays havoc with their feet.
-But even if you aren’t a long distance runner or an actor on stage every night, foot pain can quietly creep into you life and just be taken for granted.
+I also treat a lot of Broadway performers whose job (often dancing on a raked stage) plays havoc with their feet.
+But even if you aren’t a long-distance runner or an actor on stage every night, foot pain can quietly creep into your life.
 When it gets bad enough and the podiatrist gets their hands on you, a common diagnosis is Plantar fasciitis.

 Predictably, the number one recommendation is rest.
 For many, this advice is like rubbing salt in a wound.
 In the spirit of the message though, if your feet are acting up, try to take care of them and give them a break between shifts, shows, marathons, or whatever you do.

 Here are some other tips for taking care of your paws:

 Stretching – a few times a day, loosen up everything from the knee down with calf stretches, heel, and arch stretches and toe curls using a towel.

 Ice vs. Heat – generally I discourage the use of cold.
 It constricts, it slows local circulation and sets you up for injury.
 With plantar fasciitis, when it feels really lit up and painful though, it’s okay to cool it down.
 Sometimes alternating with heat.
 Don’t ice before working out though and don’t forget to keep the surrounding muscles warm and limber.

 Footwear – this can be the source of all that ails you.
 Make sure you are wearing supportive shoes for work and play.

 If you are on stage every night, make sure your shoes feel as good as you make them look.
 If they are tearing up your feet, ask about getting them customized.
 Whether you are a performer or not, remember that if your body mechanics are off because of your shoes, it can lead to all kinds of problems, not just with your feet.